alfredodeza/pytest.vim/README.rst

     end

-Pytest **DOES NOT JUMP AUTOMATICALLY** to errors.
+Pytest.vim **DOES NOT JUMP AUTOMATICALLY** to errors.
 You have to call the action.
 When you call a jump, a split buffer is opened with a file (if it is not the same as the one you are currently editing) and places you in the same line number were the error was reported.